 Read the latest updates on Expo 2020 Dubai

-The countdown to Expo 2020 Dubai has started and with two weeks to go The National will help you plan your visit.
+The countdown to Expo 2020 Dubai has started and with hours to go The National will help you plan your visit.

 With more than 190 country pavilions, as well as themed exhibition at the Opportunity, Mobility and Sustainability pavilions, 200 dining venues and up to 60 shows a day, organisers expect UAE residents to visit several times during the six month season.

-Tourists from all around the world are also expected to travel to the emirate for the World Fair, and Dubai Tourism forecasts 25 million visits between October 1 and March 31 2022.
+Tourists from all around the world are also expected to travel to the emirate for the world's fair, and Dubai Tourism forecasts 25 million visits between October 1 and March 31 2022.

 Visit Expo 2020 Dubai on the opening night

-After a one year delay, Expo 2020 Dubai is due to open on October 1, and organisers are promising an impressive party the night before.
+After a one year delay, Expo 2020 Dubai opens on October 1, and organisers are promising an impressive party tonight.

-Sadly, the curtain-raiser event on September 30 is invitation-only, although some people who bought season passes before August 14 have won exclusive tickets.
+Sadly, the curtain-raiser opening ceremony on September 30 is invitation-only, although some people who bought season passes before August 14 have won exclusive tickets.

 Normal visitors will have to wait until the doors open at 10am on October 1.